rguske/rguske.github.io/about/index.md

 ---
 ## Professional Information
 I´m an accomplished, hands-on, & well informed IT professional with 15+ years of experience in providing strategic guidance regarding IT technology and infrastructural enhancements to clients and organizations.
-I´m very keen on all topics around Cloud-Native Technologies and software-defined-everything and I like to share this passion with you through this blog.
+I´m very keen on all topics around Cloud-Native technologies and software-defined-everything and I like to share this passion with you through this blog.

 Within VMware´s Professional Service Organization <a href="https://www.vmware.com/professional-services.html" target="_blank">(PSO)</a>, I´ve started my journey back in October 2016 as a Technical Account Manager.
 In case you don´t know exactly what a TAM does, I´d like to forward you to the following post which describes it very well: [What is a VMware Technical Account Manager?](https://blogs.vmware.com/services-education-insights/2017/11/vmware-technical-account-manager.html)